Interested in Your Own Personally Branded Magazine? Click Here!

 Potential for rent-back

-Because they have added flexibility, if you are selling your home due to financial setbacks, an investor may be the right choice for you.
-A buy and hold investor may be willing to buy your property, then allow you to continue living there while paying rent that is less than your current mortgage payment.
+If you’re selling your home due to financial setbacks, an investor may be the right choice for you because they have added flexibility.
+A buy-and-hold investor may be willing to buy your property, then allow you to continue living there while paying a rent that’s less than your current mortgage payment.

 Easier sales process